When will you visit Japan?

 Photo by photolibrary

-From late February to early March, ume blossoms (Japanese plum, or Japanese apricot) are popular.
+From late February to early March, ume blossoms (Japanese plum, or Japanese apricot) bloom.

 Famous ume gardens are dotted throughout Japan, and we can also see the blossoms in some famous Shinto shrine and Buddhist temple.